aioke/BrowserProxy/readme.md

 # BrowserProxy

-Allows to bypass Cloudflare bots check.
+Allows to bypass Cloudflare bots check (captcha).

 # How to use